OpenNebula/docs/source/integration/references/sunstone_dev.rst

 * Generate the minified files including the new tab by running the ``grunt requirejs`` command.

-You can see an example of external tabs and custom routes for AppMarket in its own ``Github repository <https://github.com/OpenNebula/addon-appmarket/tree/master/src/sunstone>``
+You can see an example of external tabs and custom routes for AppMarket in its own `Github repository <https://github.com/OpenNebula/addon-appmarket/tree/master/src/sunstone>`_

 Custom Routes for Sunstone Server
 =================================

-:ref:`OpenNebula Sunstone <sunstone>` server plugins consist a set files defining custom routes.
+:ref:`OpenNebula Sunstone <sunstone>` server plugins consist of a set files defining custom routes.
 Custom routes will have priority over default routes and allow administrators to integrate their own custom controllers in the Sunstone Server.

 Configuring Sunstone Server Plugins
 ------------------------------------